Transition to Adulthood

 The 2019 Midwest Transition Institute was hosted by the Minnesota DeafBlind Project.
 Each year a different state in the Midwest hosts the Transition Institute which happens in June/July of each summer.
-In 2020, Michigan DeafBlind Central will host the Transition Institute at Central Michigan University.
-Please contact us for more information.
+The 2020 Midwest Transition Institute with Michigan DeafBlind Central is cancelled due to the restrictions of the COVID-19 pandemic.

 Tools for Transition

 - A Transition Guide to Post-Secondary Education and Employment for Students and Youth with Disabilities (pdf) from the Office of Special Education and Rehabilitative Services